 Tens of thousands of Ontarians live in long-term care homes, many of whom have complex health conditions that require specialized 24-hour care.
 Long-term care homes offer a wide range of care and services, including nursing care, medical treatment and physiotherapy.

 Select between 5 individual attributes of quality and by health topic

 Search by health topic, by home or by city

-Health Quality Ontario (HQO) makes the data available on the public reporting sites for information purposes only.
-All data is received from external organizations, who may on occasion make adjustments to published data.
+These data are available for information purposes only.
+We source all of our data from external organizations, which may occasionally make adjustments to the data published here.